OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-18.gif)

-Now you should have a Structure tree similar to the next screenshot.
-You can move components in the Structure tree if your layout structure is different.
+At this point you should have a Structure tree similar to the next screenshot.
+Make sure your structure is similar to what you see in the screenshot.
+You can always move components in the Structure tree if your layout structure looks different.

 ![](./images/vbs-app-19.png)